January 9, 2022

-In the autumn of 1998, Ruth McCreery redesigned the SWET Newsletter in its present A5 size and format.
-With nearly one-third of SWET’s membership based outside the Tokyo area, the Newsletter is an important vehicle for sharing experience and information in the far-flung community that is SWET and for setting down a printed record of their specialized professional lore.
+In the autumn of 1998, Ruth McCreery redesigned the SWET Newsletter to an A5 size and format.
+With nearly one-third of SWET's membership based outside the Tokyo area, the Newsletter was an important vehicle for sharing experience and information in the far-flung community that is SWET and for setting down a printed record of their specialized professional lore.

 In January 1999, the Steering Committee decided to institute regular meetings at a permanent Tokyo site, to be held the fourth Thursday of each month and to feature speakers from both within and outside SWET.
-The monthly meetings began in March that year, have continued almost without pause, and have succeeded in drawing new members and new topics into the networking circle.
-In 2003, the meeting day was changed to Saturday, and an average of eight “SWET on Saturdays” events yearly have been held through 2005.
+The monthly meetings began in March that year, and continued almost without pause through 2005, drawing in new members and introducing new topics into the networking circle.
+In 2003, the meeting day was changed to Saturday, and an average of eight "SWET on Saturdays" events yearly were held through 2005.

-Paul Findon had managed the SWET Web site, SWET-L, and SWET committees online from 1996 until early 2002 when Sako Eaton took over, with a redesign done soon after.
-The most recent Web site redesign went online in August 2005.
+Paul Findon had managed the SWET Web site, SWET-L, and SWET committees online from 1996 until early 2002 when Sako Eaton took over, with a redesign of the site done soon after.
+SWET's second website redesign went online in August 2005.

 From Newsletter No. 89 (June 2000) and Newsletter No. 91 (December 2000)